panaarap/hackathon/README.md

 The range map is the spectrum when using a single transmit frequency.
 The `x` value shows the distance between the radar sensor and the target.
 The `y` value shows the magnitude of the reflected signal.

 ### What is a Range Doppler Map?
-The range map is the spectrum when using varying transmit frequencies.
+The range doppler map is the spectrum when using varying transmit frequencies.
 The `x` value shows the distance between the radar sensor and the target.
 The `y` value shows the velocity of the target.

 ### What is a Chirp?
 A Chirp is a transmitted signal with varying frequency.